Inspiration: This is from a prompt containing the following words:

 The rest of the story is improvised from part of John Christopher’s The Pool of Fire, combined with bits of other books like Forsyth’s spy thrillers.

 We were ready for the operation.
 It was timed to the second, as it was extremely time-sensitive.
 We’d studied the graphs of power output in the target facility, to determine the ideal time to strike.
 We needed to enter the facility through the outflow tunnel, swimming against the current, to avoid the grates in the inflow tunnel.

 We had diver propulsion vehicles (DPVs) to help us get us inside against the current.
-They would bring us well into the outflow vents until the point where the tunnel just gets too narrow for a diver and a vehicle.
+They would bring us well into the outflow vents to the point where the tunnel just gets too narrow for a diver and a vehicle.
 Beyond that we’d have to count on our regular frogman suits – wetsuits, scuba gear, and fins – to swim the last ten meters or so into the actual plant.

 So we got into the river, purged our scuba suits in order to sink, and turned on the DPVs.
 They pulled us quickly and swiftly against the current.
 We reached the point where the tunnel narrows, then as planned, dropped the DPVs.
-Pushing forward with the fins, we made it to the inner end of the tunnel. staying below the water, we regrouped and checked the time: 02:27.
-We needed to wait five more minutes, just to be sure.
+Pushing forward with the fins, we made it to the inner end of the tunnel.
+Staying below the water, we regrouped and checked the time: 0227.
+We needed to wait three more minutes, just to be sure.
 So we stayed there, hardly moving, still breathing canned air out of the tanks and into the rebreathers to avoid bubbles which might have given us away.